hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

 In that log4j2.xml file you can set up the Appenders to write to files, syslogs, network servers, etc. Check out normal log4j2 controls (https://logging.apache.org/log4j/2.x/manual/index.html).
 For now, let's leave TESTLOG at 'debug' and try failing a test.
-The "propertyCanCauseTestFail" test case is a dummy that passes or fails based on a property, so let's trigger it:
+The "propertyCanCauseTestFail" test case is a dummy that passes or fails based on a property, so let's trigger it ... we'll use a different mechanism to set that property, the -D<name>=<val> so you can see what it looks like and that you can have multiple paths to setting a property.

 java -Dcts.demofail=true -jar ctk-testpack-v0.5.1-SNAPSHOT.jat --ctg.tgt.urlRoot=http://localhost:8000/v0.5.1/